hstarmans/ldgraphy/README.md

 Slicer
 -------
-The STL capabilities of the slicer has been removed for now.
+The STL capabilities of the slicer have been removed for now.
 The slicer used [VTK](https://vtk.org/).
 Look into the git history for inspiration.
 ```
 sudo apt install imagemagick